 A 2012 Tiny Banker outbreak in Turkey hit approximately 60,000 systems.
-Other attacks were identified in the Czech Republic, and the United States.
-In 2014 the source code for Tiny Banker was released on a malware website, and since then new iterations of this malware have continued to cropped up leading to name Tiny Banker one of its Top 10 Most Wanted malware in 2016.
+Other attacks were identified in the Czech Republic and the United States.
+In 2014 the source code for Tiny Banker was released on a malware website, and since then new iterations of this malware have continued to crop up leading to the name Tiny Banker one of its Top 10 Most Wanted malware in 2016.

 How Tiny Banker Infiltrates